check-spelling/linkerd-website/linkerd.io/content/2/faq/_index.md

 If *new* proxies are deployed when the control plane is unreachable, these new proxies will not be able to operate.
-They will timeout all new requests until such time as they can reach the control plane.
+They will timeout all new requests until such a time as they can reach the control plane.

 ## How do I get involved?